rory81/eurostat-migration-db/README.md

     - The project uses CSS to style the HTML
     - Bootstrap (https://getbootstrap.com/) classes are used
 - [JQuery](https://jquery.com)
-    - The project uses JQuery to simplify DOM manipulation.
-    - Bootstrap (https://getbootstrap.com/) plugins are used
+    - JQuery was added for bootstrap
 - [JavaScript](https://www.javascript.com/)
     - The project uses JavaScript to create the d3 dashboard elements with the crossfiltering.
     - To read the .csv file "migrationData" in the <a href="https://github.com/rory81/eurostat-migration-db/tree/master/assets/data" target="_blank">data folder</a>